How is the test administered? What happens once the application has been submitted?

 The examination is a series of essay questions.
 While you have great flexibility in selecting which of the questions you will answer, keep in mind that you are seeking to demonstrate that you have the knowledge, skills and abilities (KSAs) of a senior environmental professional.
-If you are unsure of the expected KSAs, contact the Academy and we can provide additional clarification.
+The essay responses are similar to college admission essays, and should convince us why you should be a CEP by demonstrating your experiences and career growth with examples from your career that demonstrate KSAs.
+Note that the essay questions are intended to be a starting point to demonstrate your experience and are not expected to be simply answered.
+If you are still unsure of the expected KSAs, contact the Academy and we direct you to an Applicant Navigator.

 The certification program operates on the basis of peer review, similar to that of other evaluation systems such as the American jury system and the systems in the US and abroad for evaluating research proposals, scientific manuscripts, and applications for academic appointments or tenure.
 The examination has been successfully applied for 40 years, and the CEP credential has been recognized by courts around the country as a valid credential for senior professionals in the environmental field.
 ABCEP is a member of the Council of Engineering and Scientific Specialty Boards, which provides accrediting for engineering, science and technology certification programs.Why would someone not be certified?